Benefits

 Two-year randomized double-blind placebo-controlled trial in 168 hypertensive Taiwanese adults randomized to stevioside 1500 mg/day or placebo.
 Significant systolic and diastolic blood pressure reduction in the stevioside arm sustained over 2 years.
 Notable for trial duration but not consistently replicated at lower typical-use doses; relevance for sweetener-level intake (typically <100 mg/day stevioside equivalent) is limited.

 Conditionally recommended against using non-sugar sweeteners for weight control or to reduce risk of NCDs in adults or children.
-Based on systematic reviews finding limited long-term weight-loss benefit in RCTs and possible associations with type 2 diabetes, cardiovascular disease, and all-cause mortality in observational studies.
-Applies to stevia along with all other NSS.
-Khan et al. 2023 (PMC10630128) published a critique arguing the recommendation underweighted RCT substitution-effect evidence relative to observational data.
+Based on evidence reviews finding limited long-term weight-loss benefit in clinical trials and possible associations with type 2 diabetes, cardiovascular disease, and all-cause mortality in observational studies.
+Applies to stevia along with all other NSS. published a critique arguing the recommendation underweighted clinical trial substitution-effect evidence relative to observational data.